jas-st/softproj/README.md

 - `plot_Sat_Chi_test.pdf` - coloured tree plot, heatmap and distribution of test statistics for Chi-square Test for Saturation
 - `venn_diag.pdf` - Venn diagram for each pair (simulation study)/ all pairs combined (biological study), comparing the number of rejections in Bowker, Stuart and Quasi-Symmetry Test

 Additionally for the biological study if there more than 50 species, a compressed tree separated in smaller subtrees is computed and saved in the PDF files.
+The distributions of the test statistics are also not computed for the biological study.

 Lastly the result tree with added labels on the branches for all test rejections in NEXUS format:
 - `annotated_<name>.tree`